Taking Stock of the Fujifilm X-E1, X-E2, X-T1 Mirrorless Cameras

 14mm f/2.8 – Believe it or not, this is currently the most expensive of the Fujinon lenses for the X-series bodies.
 (And, darn, it was also one of the two that I was unable to obtain at sale pricing!)
 The 14mm focal length gives an angle-of-view equivalent* to a 21mm focal length on full frame – basically I think of it as being roughly like shooting with the familiar 24mm prime lenses on full frame.
 This lens is in many ways quite similar to the fine 35mm f/1.4 prime – excellent build quality and fine optics.
 One addition is a unique method of shifting between manual and automatic focus by sliding the lens barrel in and out.
 For the most part, this is a good thing – but on a few occasions I managed to accidentally shift it to the manual focus position when I wanted to use AF.
 While I would almost always use AF with the other lenses, there are some situations in which it makes more sense to shoot the 14mm with manual focus.
 Turning AF off speeds up the operation of the camera a bit, and with this wide angle lens the depth of field is large enough that you can do a sort of manual zone focus – set it to your probable hyperfocal distance and use a reasonably small aperture and you are in business.
 This is also a very sharp lens in optical terms.
 There can be a bit of corner softness when you shoot wide open, but it is minimal and not a surprise for this focal length.
 The lens uses a petal-style hood and an easily accessible center-pinch lens cap.
 I find myself using this lens quite a bit for interior photography and for shooting street-style in close quarters.
 Bottom line: This is a fine lens that provides near-ultrawide coverage.

 18-55mm f/2.8-f/4 OIS – This is the lens that most users will likely choose for their standard lens, as it covers a focal length range from decently wide to somewhat long in a single image-stabilized zoom – angle-of-view equivalent* range of 27-82.5mm.
 While inexpensive 18-55mm lenses are often provided as entry-level lenses on cropped sensor DSLRs, don’t bring that lower expectation to this lens.
 This is not an inexpensive compromise lens, but instead a very fine zoom that works well across its focal length range – plus it gives you f/2.8 at the wide angle end.
-Unlike the fixed focal length lenses, the aperture ring is not marked with f-stops, and you must instead view them in the viewfinder or on the rear display – but that is because of the variable focal length of the zoom lens.
-Aperture is set by turning an unmarked aperture ring on the lens, and you watch the EVF or back display to see what your aperture is.
+Unlike the fixed focal length lenses, the aperture ring is not marked with f-stops, and you must instead view them as a readout in the viewfinder or on the rear display – but that is because of the variable focal length of the zoom lens.
 Bottom line: While this is a familiar entry-level focal length range, this lens is a lot better than the typical entry level lens in terms of optical performance and build quality.

 55-200mm f/3.5-4.8 OIS – This previously announced lens was released perhaps a month or so before our trip.
 I’m very fond of shooting with moderate to long focal lengths, so I jumped at the chance to get this lens when it was announced and managed to get a copy just a few weeks before our departure.
 It is a variable aperture image-stabilized zoom, a design that is fairly common today.
 If you are, as I am, familiar with the 70-200mm zooms from manufactures like Canon, you will find this lens to be surprisingly small.
 It is certainly larger than the other lenses I have described, but it is small and light for the focal length coverage it provides.
 (At the long end, it provides the angle-of-view equivalent to a 300mm lens on a full frame camera.)
 The OIS image stabilization is welcome on a lens of this length, and it reportedly can provide more than four stops equivalent of stabilization.
 I used this lens quite a bit on our trip, and it provides first rate image quality.
 Like the 18-55, it does not have a manual aperture ring, though it can be manually focused.
 Note that while this focal length might be appropriate for subjects like wildlife and sports, other aspects of this camera’s operation might make those subjects challenging – more on that elsewhere in this report.
+Hint: AF can “hunt” a bit at 200mm at times with low contrast subjects and low light.
 Bottom line: This is a fine lens that provides a relatively small and light way to significantly extend your “reach.”